 - Event — An event with a start and end time.

-- Dated To Do — A task with a due date that appears in the calendar and/or To Do List.
-See To Dos for more information.
+- Dated Task — A task with a due date that appears in the calendar and/or Task List.
+See Tasks for more information.

-- Timed To Do — A task with a due date and time that appears in the calendar and/or To Do List.
-See To Dos for more information
+- Timed Task — A task with a due date and time that appears in the calendar and/or Task List.
+See Tasks for more information

-- Undated To Do — A task with no due date that appears only in the To Do List.
-See To Dos for more information.
+- Undated Task — A task with no due date that appears only in the Task List.
+See Tasks for more information.

 - Sticky — A floating yellow sticky note attached to a date.